 Because GRF cash receipts and disbursements do not precisely coincide, temporary GRF cash flow deficiencies often occur in some months, particularly the middle months, of a Fiscal Year.
 Statutory provisions provide for effective management by permitting the adjustment of payment schedules (as was done during some prior Fiscal Years) and the use of the Total Operating Fund (TOF).
 The State has not done and does not do external revenue anticipation borrowing.

 The TOF includes the total consolidated cash balances, revenues, disbursements and transfers of the GRF and several other specified funds (including the BSF).
 The TOF cash balances are consolidated only for the purpose of meeting cash flow requirements, and, except for the GRF, a positive cash balance must be maintained for each discrete fund included in the TOF.
 The GRF is permitted to incur a temporary cash deficiency by drawing upon the available consolidated cash balance in the TOF.
-The amount of that permitted GRF cash deficiency at any time is limited to 10% of GRF revenues for the then preceding Fiscal Year.
+The amount of that permitted GRF cash deficiency at any time is limited by statute to 10% of GRF revenues for the then preceding Fiscal Year.

 The State has planned for and has encountered some monthly GRF cash flow deficiencies in all recent Fiscal Years.
-For example, GRF cash flow deficiencies have ranged from occurring in 10 months in Fiscal Year 1992 to four months in Fiscal Years 1995, 1997 and 2000.
-In recent Fiscal Years, the highest GRF end-of-month cash flow deficiencies were \$827,127,000 in 2000, \$1,152,152,000 in 2001 and \$1,449,546,000 in 2002.
+For example, GRF cash flow deficiencies have ranged from occurring in 11 months in Fiscal Year 2003 to four months in Fiscal Years 1995, 1997 and 2000.
+The highest GRF end-of-month cash flow deficiencies were \$1,152,152,000 in 2001, \$1,449,546,000 in 2002 and \$1,623,028,000 in 2003.
 GRF cash flow deficiencies have been and are expected by OBM to remain within the TOF limitations discussed above.